-'Loveable Losers' no more, Cubs end World Series curse
+Wrigleyville goes bonkers as Cubs end 108-year drought

 "There's no more curse now, the goat is history," said Cubs fan Rodrigo Gonzales, 24, moments after the game ended.

 The team's diehard fans stuck with the team despite its failures.
 They watched, and waited, as Chicago's other sports franchises racked up championships.
-Even the crosstown rival White Sox ended their own decades-long title drought, winning the World Series in 2005.
+Even the crosstown rival White Sox ended their own decades-long title drought in 2005.

+"It happened: Cubs win World Series.
+That's change even this South Sider can believe in.
+Want to come to the White House before I leave?," tweeted President Barack Obama, a fan of the Chicago White Sox, who play on the city's South Side.

+The Indians' loss leaves their fans having to wait another year to end the team's World Series victory drought.
+Their team have not won a Major League Baseball title since 1948.

+In June, led by Ohio native LeBron James, the NBA's Cavaliers ended the city's drought in major-league sports titles that dated back to 1964, when the Browns ruled the National Football League.

+"There is a lot of renewed pride in the city and the success of the ball club goes along with that," said Scott Longert, baseball historian and author.

-The Cubs have had a few close calls since 1945, including 1984, when Chicago was one win away from going to the World Series but lost three straight games to the San Diego Padres.
+Some 370 miles to the west, fans of the Cubs have endured a few close calls since 1945.
+In 1984, the Cubs were one win away from going to the World Series but then lost three straight games to the San Diego Padres.

-But perhaps their most painful loss came 13 years ago during Game Six of the National League Championship Series with a chance to make the World Series.

-Leading 3-0 in the eighth inning, the Cubs collapsed after a fan named Steve Bartman reached for and deflected a foul ball that outfielder Moises Alou appeared to have a shot at catching.
+Perhaps their most painful loss came 13 years ago, when Cubs fan Steve Bartman, with his team ahead 3-0 and five outs from a World Series berth, reached for and deflected a foul ball that a Chicago outfielder appeared ready to catch.

-Florida went on win the game and series as Bartman became a symbol of the Cubs' cursed fortunes.
+The Cubs went on to lose 8-3 and lost the series the next night.
+Bartman immediately became a symbol of the team's cursed fortunes.

-"It's a dream come true," said Denise Watford, 36, near Wrigley Field.
+"It's a dream come true," said Denise Watford, 36, near Wrigley Field after her team's historic victory.

-(Writing by Timothy Mclaughlin in Chicago; Reporting by Nick Carey in Chicago; Editing by Frank Pingue)
+Writing by Timothy Mclaughlin in Chicago and Brendan O'Brien in Milwaukee; Reporting by Nick Carey in Chicago and Kim Palmer in Cleveland; Editing by Frank Pingue, Larry King